 Defendants willfully, knowingly, and deceptively withheld material facts regarding the risks and side effects associated with opioids from Plaintiff, healthcare providers, and consumers.

-Plaintiff, healthcare providers, and consumers reasonably relied on the representations made by Defendants, which caused Plaintiff, through its programs, departments, and agencies, to incur costs, including, but not limited to the costs of healthcare, emergency medical services, social services, prevention, treatment, intervention, law enforcement, lost tax revenues, direct spending on opioids and opioid antagonists, and lost communal benefits of Rockbridge County’s limited and diverted resources as set forth more fully above.
+Plaintiff and its residents reasonably relied on the representations made by Defendants, which caused excess opioids to flood into Halifax County and be diverted into the black market.
+Plaintiff, through its programs, departments, and agencies, incurred increased costs attempting to stop the flow of excess opioids into Halifax County and bearing the costs of cleaning them up, including, but not limited to the costs of healthcare, emergency medical services, social services, prevention, treatment, intervention, law enforcement, lost tax revenues, direct spending on opioids and opioid antagonists, and lost communal benefits of Halifax County’s limited and diverted resources as set forth more fully above.

 Plaintiff, healthcare providers, and consumers were justified in their reliance on Defendants to educate them as to the risks and dangerous and potentially life-threatening side effects associated with opioid use.